Feb 27, 2023

-Making a financial plan is often considered the most daunting part of writing a business plan.
+Making a financial plan is one of the most important parts of writing a business plan.

 Business financial projections show the feasibility of the company and the areas you can improve.
-Include the projected profit margins you’ll reap to provide clarity to investors on how profitable your business will be.
+Include the projected profit margins to provide clarity to investors on how profitable your business will be.